FabioB99/Airbnb_Dashboard/README.md

 # Document description:
 The project consists of the following documents (which are all included in the Gihub repo):<br>
 <br>
 **1. Airbnb_Dashboard.py**: The main python file for the application.
-The script creates loads the necessary files, creates all the interface elements and data vizualizations and runs the prediction algorithm.
+The script loads the necessary files, creates all the interface elements and data vizualizations and runs the prediction algorithm.
 See below for further comments on this part of the project. <br>
 **2. Airbnb Housing Data.ipynb**: This Jupyter Notebooks document was used to develop the prediction model and the related dataset (airbnb_prediction_data.csv).<br>
 **3. finalized_mdoel.sav**: The prediction model created in the notebook was then exported using the pickle package and stored as a .sav file.<br>
 **4. airbnb_data_dev.csv**: Contains the dataset which is used for the data visualization in the "Explore Data" section. <br>
-**4. airbnb_prediction_data.csv**: Contains the transformed dataset which is used in the prediction section
+**5. airbnb_prediction_data.csv**: Contains the transformed dataset which is used in the prediction section. <br>
+**6. requirements.txt**: List for all the used packages.<br>
+**7. Skyline.png**: Picture used in the header of the streamlit application.<br>

+# Desciption for the Airbnb Dasboard file: